Central Virginia

 • 00:28:00

-And then the Garland has to say, so can you like talk normal?
+And then the Garland has to say, or can you like talk normal?

 • 00:28:03

-It's more of like think of impute policy board.
+It's more of like, think of MPO policy board.

 • 00:28:06